mel-121821/odin-landing-page/README.md

 You can't buy happiness but you can buy coffee, and that's pretty close

 Be kind.
 Be friendly.
 Be likable.
 But don't worry if someone doesn't like you.
 You won't be everyone's cup of tea, and that's okay.
-You can be someon't cup of coffee instead.
+You can be someone's cup of coffee instead.
 And coffee is AWESOME!
 - L.R Knost